 - Solvay soda

-Sodium carbonate is used in several cleaning products, including green cleaning ones, due to its disinfectant properties, ability to cut through grease and soften water.
+Sodium carbonate is used in several cleaning products, including green cleaning ones, due to its disinfectant properties and ability to cut through grease and soften water.
 You can find it in laundry detergents, automatic dishwashing detergents, all-purpose cleaners, glass cleaners, stain removers, countertop cleaners, sanitizing sprays, and bleach.

 To clean and disinfect with sodium carbonate, the Environmental Protection Agency (EPA) recommends using 2 ounces per gallon of water.
-This solution can be used to clean hard, non-porous surfaces, such as floors, walls, bathtubs, tile, and grout, etc.
+This solution can be used to clean hard, non-porous surfaces, such as floors, walls, bathtubs, tile, and grout.

-Sodium carbonate is considered an irritant at concentrations below 15% and caustic above 15% according to the EPA, so keep this in mind when mixing your cleaning solutions with it.
+Sodium carbonate is considered an irritant at concentrations below 15 percent and caustic above 15 percent according to the EPA, so keep this in mind when mixing your cleaning solutions with it.
+Wear cleaning gloves and avoid getting it in your eyes or mouth.

 In addition to its use in cleaning products, sodium carbonate is used in: